'Nomadland': Chloé Zhao and crew reveal how they made one of the year's best films

 The director's novel approach, enlisting two-time Oscar winner McDormand to act as a friend and confidant to real life nomads playing themselves, has become one of the film's most beguiling features, if not its defining one.
 These interactions, like everything in "Nomadland," appear effortless.
 But the film's grace was hard won; the product of a dedicated crew who found poetry out west and presented it to audiences with rare clarity.

-Winner of a slew of Golden Globes, Zhao has won over 40 awards so far for direction, with the film hot favorite at both the BAFTAs and the Oscars.
+Winner of a slew of awards, the film has been nominated for six Academy Awards: best director, best adapted screenplay and best editing for Zhao, best actress for McDormand, best cinematography for Joshua James Richards, and best picture.
 But how "Nomadland" was made is every bit as noteworthy as the film itself.

 CNN spoke to Zhao, her cast and her crew, and asked them to recall the long journey to screen.
 The following interviews have been edited for length and clarity.